 January 28th 2019

 A targeted spot treatment is a must in everybody's bathroom cabinet, whether you’re 16 or 60 (adult acne is rife and even the post-menopausal among us don’t get an out).
+This week Dua Lipa took to her Instagram Stories to share a photo of her proudly wearing spot cream on her chin, captioned: "Spot cream is THE accessory of the moment."
+If it's good enough for Dua...
 Here are our most relied upon blemish extinguishers, some old, some new, some innovative and a few with textures and benefits you may not expect.
 If you're particularly looking for a spot treatment to go under your face covering (curse you, maskne) we'd like to point you in the direction of our edit of the best pimple patches.
 Otherwise, read on...

 Well-known for his at-home peels, Dr Dennis Gross has delivered another cracker of a skin-improver with this easy to apply gel.
 The ingredients list for this little white tube is really quite something; as well as 2 per cent salicylic acid to help dissolve break-up causing debris, it also included monk's pepper to rebalance oiliness while niacinamide and green tea team up to diminish blemish scars and soothe skin for a clearer, smoother complexion.
 Never one to make an under-performing product, Dr Dennis Gross' blemish buster also works to break the vicious spot circle, helping prevent further pimples from popping up.
 It can be applied several times a day, depending on how severe your skin issues are.